Undergraduate policies

 Reinstatement

-A student who has been academically disqualified and seeks to return to ASU either for a fall or spring semester, at any time, and has met college admission standards will be required to seek readmission to the university and reinstatement to the institute.
-Applications for readmission to ASU must be made to Admission Services; the application for readmission will automatically generate a letter of appeal for reinstatement to the institute for consideration.
+A student who has been academically disqualified and seeks to return to ASU for either a fall or spring semester, at any time, and has met college admission standards is required to seek readmission to the university and reinstatement to the institute.
+Applications for readmission to ASU must be made to ASU Admission Services; the application for readmission automatically generates a letter of appeal for reinstatement to the institute for consideration.

 All disqualified students should contact the Herberger Office of Student Success regarding procedures and guidance for reinstatement and returning to academic good standing.
 Disqualified students may attend summer sessions at ASU to raise their cumulative GPA.
 If a cumulative GPA of 2.00 or higher is achieved upon completion of summer coursework, the student may petition the institute for early reinstatement.
-By following recommendations and meeting established standards for summer coursework or coursework completed at other institutions, the possibility of successful reinstatement is enhanced.
+The possibility of successful reinstatement is enhanced when students follow recommendations and meet established standards for summer coursework or coursework completed at other institutions.
 All students who are academically disqualified should contact an institute advisor to discuss their options.

 Advising